-The Mighty Creatives have funding to provide a limited number of fully and part-funded Creative Mentoring opportunities, subject to funding and review.
-However, we offer the opportunity for referral partners to commission Creative Mentors through their own funding streams, such as Pupil Premium, or via our traded services above.
-This is a great way to embed creative Mentoring within your existing provision for the children and young people you support.
+The Mighty Creatives have funding to provide a limited number of fully and part-funded Creative Mentor opportunities, subject to funding and review.
+However, we offer the opportunity for referral partners to commission Creative Mentors via their own funding streams, such as Pupil Premium.
+This is a great way to embed Creative Mentoring within your existing provision for the children and young people you support.

-become a referral partner
+Become a referral partner